An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models: Discussion

-The results suggest that SHAP users should use a background dataset as large as possible, and could even consider to use the whole training dataset as a background dataset.
+The results suggest that SHAP users should use a background dataset as large as possible, and could even consider using the whole training dataset as a background dataset.
 However, larger background datasets lead to more expensive computation and the computing budget is limited for most researchers.
 To estimate the upper limit of an affordable background sample size, we recommend that SHAP users conduct a pilot experiment using a small background dataset (size of 100, for example) to estimate the computational complexity.
-Given a complexity $C_{100}$ derived from background dataset with 100 samples, the complexity $C_m$ using background dataset with $m$ samples can be approximated by $\frac{m}{100} \times C_{100}$ because of the linear relationship between background sample size and computational complexity \cite{NIPS2017_8a20a862}.
+Given a complexity $C_{100}$ derived from a background dataset with 100 samples, the complexity $C_m$ using a background dataset with $m$ samples can be approximated by $\frac{m}{100} \times C_{100}$ because of the linear relationship between background sample size and computational complexity \cite{NIPS2017_8a20a862}.
 Once a decision on the size of the background dataset has been reached, users should make sure that the background dataset is representative for the complete dataset.
 To this end, some researchers recommend sampling from high-density areas \cite{NIPS2016_5680522b} or using K-means clustering \cite{kmeans}.

 There are several limitations to this study.
-First, it was based on one dataset and one ANN model.
-Additional studies using various datasets and diverse ANN models can further validate the results.
+First, it was based on one dataset and DL model.
+Additional studies using various datasets and DL models can further validate the findings.
 Second, only 100 simulations were performed in each scenario and future work should include larger simulations.
-Last, although our study uncovered a stability issue in SHAP explanations and pointed out that large background sample sizes mitigate the issue, a formal rule for determining the optimal background dataset size is still lacking.
-Further research involving established sampling theories could aid in this regard.
+Last, although our study uncovered a stability issue in SHAP explanations and pointed out that large background sizes mitigate the issue, a formal determination of the optimal size remains unexplored.